Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_product_foundry.md

 axway central get  resources -s $productName -o json
 ```

-To get the list of all articles available for the product and store them in a file:
+Run the following command to get the list of all articles available for the product and store them in a file:

 ```bash
 #!/bin/bash